 Eligible Navy veterans can pursue compensation from:

-• VA benefits: VA mesothelioma disability compensation awards nearly $4,000 a month as of 2024, and you can also get free or low-cost medical treatments with VA health care.
+- VA benefits: VA mesothelioma disability compensation awards over $4,000 a month and you can also get free or low-cost medical treatments with VA health care.
 We can help you file for or increase your VA benefits.

 The Mesothelioma Veterans Center will proudly help you retrieve mesothelioma compensation if eligible.
 Learn more about your options in our Free Veterans Packet.